adamavenir/bumble/README.md

 - Provide date-based archives
 – Serve RSS
 – Serve a configurable number of posts on the home page and RSS
+- Comes with simple, default styles, built on Foundation.

 ## Howto
 Set your defaults in ``dev_config.json``